dried sungold tomato appetizers on homemade sesame flax crackers.

 • Preheat oven to 300 F. Line two half sheet pans with parchment or silpats.

 • In a large bowl, mix all dry ingredients.
+Stir until they are well combined and there are no clumps of cornstarch.

 • Use a pizza cutter or sharp spatula to score the cracker dough into your desired sizes.
 You don't have to make a clean cut, just an indentation to break them later.